pepegar/scala-training-telefonica/docs/tut/akka.md

 ##

-There are basically two ways of doing so.
+There are basically three ways of doing so.
 The first one would be to make the actor take the reference of the other one in its constructor.

 ```scala